mohsinalimat/FootballCoach-iOS/README.md

 ###Basics:
-In Football Coach, you take the role of a newly hired coach at your college of choice.
+In Football Coach, you take the role of a newly-hired coach at your college of choice.
 As coach, it will be your responsibility to manage your team's strategy, simulate through seasons, recruit new players, and above all, win championships.

 ###Playing a Season:
 Your team will play 12 games in the regular season, which consist of playing all 9 of your conference opponents once and three out-of-conference games.
 By navigating to the "GAMES" tab, you can see exactly what your team's schedule is.
 And by clicking on each game, you can see a scouting report of the two teams (if the game has yet to be played), or a summary of the game (if it was already played).
 The most important game of the regular season is your rivalry game, which you gain prestige if won or lose prestige if lost.